 The Econometrics and Quantitative Economics concentration is restricted to Economics majors only.

 The Economic Policy concentration provides students with a broad set of competencies and a broad range of applications of economics theory, with a focus on evaluating economic policies and measuring the success or failure of government programs.
-Students can choose courses that will help explore various areas including law, trade, competition, monetary, environment, healthcare, labor, and development.
+Students can choose courses that will help them explore various areas, including law, trade, competition, monetary, environment, healthcare, labor, and development.
 Students will be prepared for careers in industry and government, as well as graduate studies in law, business, and public policy.

 The Economic Policy concentration is restricted to Economics majors only.